-The next step is to add the NFP PCI ID to the IGB UIO driver:
+The next step is to add the NFP PCI ID to the NFP UIO driver:

 '''

-echo 19ee 6003 > /sys/bus/pci/drivers/igb_uio/new_id
+echo 19ee 6003 > /sys/bus/pci/drivers/nfp_uio/new_id

 '''

-And then to bind the device to the igb uio driver:
+And then to bind the device to the nfp uio driver:

 '''

-echo 0000:03:08.0 > /sys/bus/pci/drivers/igb_uio/bind
+echo 0000:03:08.0 > /sys/bus/pci/drivers/nfp_uio/bind

 lspci -d19ee: -k

 '''

-Ispci should show that device bound to igb_uio driver.
+Ispci should show that device bound to nfp uio driver.

-- 5. Using scripts to install and bind modules: DPDK provides scripts which are useful for installing the UIO modules and for binding the right device to those modules avoiding doing so manually: - · dpdk-setup.sh dpdk-devbind.py
+5. Using tools from Netronome's BSP to install and bind modules: DPDK provides scripts which are useful for installing the UIO modules and for binding the right device to those modules avoiding doing so manually.
+However, these scripts have not support for Netronome's UIO driver.
+Along with drivers, the BSP installs those DPDK scripts slightly modified with support for Netronome's UIO driver.